 Representative Matters:

--Lead transactional counsel for industrial investor in the purchase and conversion of 650 MW coal-fired power plant to natural gas.
+-Lead transactional counsel for industrial investor in the purchase and redevelopment of 650 MW coal-fired power plant.

--Lead transactional counsel in the negotiation of more than 2 GW of renewable energy projects in Wyoming, Texas, and Nevada.
+-Lead transactional counsel in the negotiation of more than 2 GW of wind and solar projects in Wyoming, Texas, and Nevada.

 -Lead trial and appellate counsel in defense against $30 million claim regarding construction and operation of industrial gas plant.